-Sales management deals with the personal selling function and its related administration and managerial activities.
-The course covers the development of the selling function, sales management planning, recruiting, training, sales force organization, supervision and motivation, compensation and evaluation.
+Deals with the personal selling function and its related administration and managerial activities.
+Covers the development of the selling function, sales management planning, recruiting, training, sales force organization, supervision and motivation, compensation and evaluation.
 Prerequisite: MKTG 350.

 MKTG 354 Introduction to Retailing Management